 1 John 4:9

-In this the love of God was manifested toward us, that God has sent His only begotten Son into the world, that we might live through Him.
+In this the love of God was manifested toward us, that God has sent His only begotten Son (monogenēs huios) into the world, that we might live through Him.

-Yes indeed, Jesus Christ is the only begotten Son of His Father God.
+Yes indeed, Jesus Christ is the one and only begotten Son of His Father God.
 It would have been impossible for God the Father to send His only begotten Son into the world if He did not have a Son to send in the first place.
-So this verse, like many others, clearly confirms that Jesus Christ pre-existed as the only begotten Son of God before He existed as the Son of Man through His virgin birth.
+So, this scripture like many others clearly confirms that Jesus Christ pre-existed as the only begotten Son of His Father God before He existed as the Son of Man through His virgin birth.

 John 3:16 (NKJV)

-Let us first understand the huge significance of why monogenēs is also used in the Bible, one more time, to refer to Isaac as the only begotten son of Abraham.
+Let us now understand the huge significance of why monogenēs is also used in the Bible to refer to Isaac as the only begotten son of Abraham.

 17 By faith Abraham, when he was tested, offered up Isaac, and he who had received the promises offered up his only begotten (monogenēs) son, 18 of whom it was said, “In Isaac your seed shall be called.”